SABS-R3/software-engineering-day3/_episodes/03-writing-better-code.md

 The careful selection of names is very important to understanding.
 Cryptic names of components, modules, classes, functions, arguments, exceptions and variables can lead to confusion about the role that these components play.

 Good naming is fundamental to good design, because source code represents the most detailed version of our design.
-Compare and contrast the ease with which the following statements can be understood:
+Compare and contrast the ease with which the following statements can be understood (here for illustrative purposes only):

 ~~~
 out(p(f(v), 2) + 1)